ajay2696/MyReads/README.md

 - [Supported Browsers](#supported-browsers)

 ## Available Scripts
-In the MyReads directory, you can run
+After cloning/downloading project run npm install in MyReads direcotry.
 ### `npm install`
-    Above command will install all the required packages and modules In the MyReads directory, you can run:
+    Above command will install all the required packages and modules In MyReads directory, you can run:

 ### `npm start`